Star Wars: Squadrons trailer pits X-Wing vs TIE Fighter – and reveals a release date

 You can modify your ship for battle, and EA describes it as a "fully self-contained experience from day one", complete with its own progression system.
 As well as multiplayer, a singleplayer story mode will be set towards the end of the war between the Empire and the Rebellion.

-EA describes the multiplayer element like this: "Compete in intense 5v5 multiplayer dogfights or unite with your squadron to tip the scales in monumental fleet battles."
-To us, that latter part sounds like there's a co-op element if you're not interested in PvP, but we can't be sure about that until EA reveals more.
+EA says the multiplayer element will allow you to "compete in intense 5v5 multiplayer dogfights or unite with your squadron to tip the scales in monumental fleet battles".
+To us, that latter part sounds like there'll be co-op if you're not interested in PvP, but we can't be sure about that until EA reveals more.

 No formats were mentioned in the trailer, but separately it's been confirmed that the game is coming to PS4, Xbox One and PC.